arjunaud/AstroPic/README.md

 Decision
 * MVVM architecture with Router is used as it promotes a simple way to achieve modularity and testability.
-* UIKit is used for UI development as I am more confortable with it compared to SwiftUI.
+* UIKit is used for UI development as I am more confortable with it compared to SwiftUI and since the assignment is timebound.
 I am in the learning phase of SwiftUI.
 * Kingfisher library is used for image downoading, caching and showing activity indicator while downloading to save the time.